 What Would Cause A Grid Down Scenario?

 We often take the power grid for granted, however it is a lot more fragile than we realise.
-There are many reasons that the grid could go down, both accidentally or intentionally.
+There are several potential causes for a grid down scenario, including accidents, attacks and natural phenomena.

 Cyber attacks are becoming increasingly common, with many attempted cyber attacks happening around the world every day.
 A successful cyber attack against Colonial Pipeline in the USA recently showed how easily major infrastructure can fail.
-A cyber attack against the electricity network. could easily cause a huge grid down scenario
+A cyber attack against critical power grid infrastructure could easily cause a huge grid down scenario.

-A breakdown disabling major parts of the electricity production and distribution infrastructure is unlikely but still possible.
-Breakdowns can be caused by failing components, or by human error, and could potentially cause a grid down scenario.
+The power grid contains a large amount of redundancy to be able to cope with a single failure.
+Therefore a breakdown disabling major parts of the electricity production and distribution infrastructure is unlikely but it is still possible.
+Breakdowns can be caused by failing components or by human error, and could potentially cause a grid down scenario.

 Extreme weather has often damaged the electricity distribution network, but in the UK this has usually been relatively localised.
+For example, storms have been known to damage power lines, causing some areas to be without power for days or even weeks.
 Extreme weather is becoming more common, so it is possible in future that extreme weather events could cause larger grid down scenarios.

 What Will Happen During Grid Down?

 This scenario is an example based on the UK electricity grid failing completely.
-A complete national grid down scenario might seem like an extreme example of the scenario, but is very much a possibility.
-A large solar flare, for example, could destroy the power grid across continents.
+A complete national or international grid down scenario might seem like an extreme example of the scenario, but is very much a possibility.
+The threat of cyber attacks, or even high altitude nuclear weapon detonations is becoming greater.
+The threat of a solar storm emitting a CME that hits earth is always present.
 The examples would still apply in a smaller grid down scenario, although some elements may be less extreme.

 The First Few Hours